MusediJony/EDSA_Regression-predict/README.md

 ### The project was conducted on Zindi, https://zindi.africa/, an online platform that hosts competitions.

-Zindi connects professional organisations around the world with a thriving African Data Science community to use machine learning and AI to solve challanges to can help those organisation make professional decisions.
+Zindi connects professional organisations around the world with a thriving African Data Science community to use machine learning and AI to solve challanges that can help those organisation make professional decisions.

 The competition instructs to predict the time it will take riders to deliver orders for a logistics company called sendy, by building a machine learning model.